A. Kent Allen, DVM - Practice Owner

 CARMEN MUSICK – PRACTICE MANAGER

 Carmen has worked in the veterinary field since 1998.
 Prior to coming to VEI she was the practice manager at a “small animal” practice in Ashburn.
+She completed her veterinary practice management studies through Webster University.
 She was looking for something new and exciting such as equine or specialty practice and joined our team in 2014.
-She lives in The Plains with her husband and daughter as well as her dog – Montee, a Golden Retriever.
-She also has 4 horses and spends most of her time at the barn.
-Her daughter shows in both English and Western disciplines while Carmen trail rides for fun.
+She lives in Front Royal with her husband and daughter as well as her dog – Montee, a 16 year old Golden Retriever.
+She also has 3 horses and likes to hit the local trails.

 Lauren Hagarty – BS in Equine Science